Rabies in Dogs

 A rabies diagnosis is required by law to be reported to the local health department.
 Unvaccinated dogs bitten or exposed to a rabid animal must be quarantined for up to six months, according to local and state regulations.
 A vaccinated dog that has attacked another animal, or human, will also be quarantined in an approved facility, and can still face euthanization.

-Is there a cure for rabies?
+Is there a cure for rabies in dogs?

 There is no cure for rabies and sadly, dogs who contract the virus or are suspected of having rabies and haven’t been properly vaccinated, are almost always euthanized.